bagcoin/bagcoin-ui/help/en/introduction/blockchain.md

 # Blockchain

-As most crypto currencies, Graphene makes use of a blockchain to update participants about transfers and market activities.
+As most crypto currencies, Bagcoin makes use of a blockchain to update participants about transfers and market activities.
 Since blocks always refer to the previous block, we get a chain of blocks (blockchain) that contains all transactions every made in the network.
 Because the blockchain is a publicly